kinecosystem/kin-website-docs/docs/quick-start/hi-kin-python.md

 ### The basics
 With the Kin SDK for Python installed you can create the simple `main.py` script.
 Let's import `kin`.

+[Don't push, but in the other python tutorial you have

+from kin import KinClient, TEST_ENVIRONMENT

+In this tutorial you don't import TEST_ENVIRONMENT.
+Fix consistency issue ]

+client = KinClient(TEST_ENVIRONMENT)

 ```python
 # This is the Kin SDK